NiallPierce/Dragon-Slayer/README.md

 ## Overview
-Dragon Fighter is a turn-based battle game between a player and a dragon.
+Dragon Slayer is a turn-based battle game between a player and a dragon.
 The player uses a dice to determine the damage dealt to the dragon, and the dragon retaliates in turn.
 The game ends when either the player or the dragon's health drops to zero.

 ## Features